lambdatoast/lambdatoast.github.com/_posts/2013-12-17-design-your-signals.markdown

 our brains adopt a corresponding way of thinking.
 Thus, opportunities for misuse and overcomplication present themselves in many places.

-In this case the new tool is [Elm][elm-website], and the way of thinking is FRP.
+In this case the new tool is [Elm][elm-website], and the way of thinking is (Elm's particular formulation of) FRP.
 Specifically signals.
 We're going to see that having a seemingly convenient signal plugged to the wrong part of our program can lead us to making up problems, and having to come up with convoluted ways of solving them.